ryanntt/personal-website-source/index.md

 ## Hello, I'm Ryan.

-I am a designer for the web, interaction design and animation.
+I am a designer for products, interaction and animation.

 Currently, I am student of Master of Interaction Design and Electronic Arts in University of Sydney, Australia.